 The rise to the top takes quite some time for many but Jon Palumbo, VCU’s Deputy Director of Athletics, is on the fast track.

-After just one year with the Rams, it’s evident why Palumbo is positioned on the fast track.
+After just two years with the Rams, it’s evident why Palumbo is positioned on the fast track.

-In his first year at VCU, Palumbo played a critical role in the development of “VCU Rising: The Black & Gold Standard”, a five-year strategic plan for department’s future.
+In his first two years at VCU, Palumbo played a critical role in the development of “VCU Rising: The Black & Gold Standard”, a five-year strategic plan for department’s future.

-He also instituted a zero-based budgeting system that resulted in the first balanced budget at VCU in nearly seven years.
+He also instituted a zero-based budgeting system that resulted in a balanced budget at VCU in back-to-back years, a feat that hadn’t happened in nearly seven years.

 “What a great time to be a Ram,” Palumbo said.
 “There is a tremendous energy around this program and this university right now.
 I can’t wait to get to work with the coaches, staff, student athletes, and VCU supporters to help this department continue to reach new heights.”